lbnl-cybersecurity/ddos-detection/README.md

 ## LBNL DDoS Detection on Science Networks
-This software is a modular detection tool indended to support for monitoring network logs in order to detect denial of service attacks on "research and education" networks that disambiguates such attacks from sustained, high-volume network flows characteristic of large science projects, and referred to as "elephant flows."
+This software is a modular detection tool intended to support for monitoring network logs in order to detect denial of service attacks on "research and education" networks that disambiguates such attacks from sustained, high-volume network flows characteristic of large science projects, and referred to as "elephant flows."

 This tool currently monitors a directory for nfcapd files.
 Given an nfcapd directory, this tool will continuously check for newly added log files and apply each analytics module in a separate thread.
 For example, one thread can calculate the entropy scores for each observed flow, while another thread monitors the number of DNS responses.